oasp/generator-oasp/README.md

 #### Developing

-Start the application using Grunt:
+Start the application using Gulp:

 ```
-grunt serve
+gulp serve
 ```

-The above Grunt's task opens the application in your default browser and watches for any HTML/JavaScript/CSS changes.
+The above Gulp's task opens the application in your default browser and watches for any HTML/JavaScript/CSS changes.
 Once you do one, the page is reloaded automatically!

 #### Testing

 Run application's Jasmine tests:

 ```
-grunt test:tdd
+gulp test:tdd
 ```

-This Grunt's task uses the Karma test runner to execute Jasmine tests (against the PhantomJS) and watches for any change in your JavaScript files (both sources and specs).
+This Gulp's task uses the Karma test runner to execute Jasmine tests (against the PhantomJS) and watches for any change in your JavaScript files (both sources and specs).
 Test Driven Development has never been easier :)

 If you would like to run the tests against a real browser (rather than against the PhantomJS) or use it to debug a test, call:

 ```
-grunt test:tdd:debug
+gulp test:tdd:debug
 ```

 #### Building